-Apart from the Verbal and Quantitative skills, the GRE also tests your ability to critically think about and analyze a given topic.
-They do not test content knowledge–for example, how much you know about the issue at hand.
+Apart from the Verbal and Quantitative skills, the GRE tests your ability to think critically about and analyze a given topic.
+They do not test content knowledge–for example, how much you know about the issue.
 The topics are such that they are of general interest or issue to the public, such as education, healthcare, a philosophical view, etc.

 - Analyze an Issue

 For each of the two tasks, you will be given 30 minutes.
 The GRE scorers consider the short time limit and assess your essay as a first draft.
 Nevertheless, you have to ensure there are no persistent grammar, punctuation, or spelling errors.
 Occasional typos are okay and will not result in negative markings.
 However, always budget your time so you have at least five minutes to review any surface-level errors and typos.